zhafri-shafiq/transparent-ruddy-attention/README.md

 # Code Submission

 1. Within Glitch, go to `Tools` > `Import and Export` > `Download Project`
-2. Upload to a public Github repository or a cloud drive (e.g. Google Drive, OneDrive) your code, and email the shared link
+2. Upload your code to a public GitHub repository or your archived code to a cloud drive (e.g. Google Drive, OneDrive) and email the GitHub repository URL or share link

 *Don't bother trying to email the code directly, because the email attachment will be blocked.*